alexk49/task-journal/README.md

 # Task Journal

-A plain text journal for tracking habits and tasks through bash and the editor of your choice.
+A plain text bullet journal for tracking habits and tasks through bash and the editor of your choice.

-## Why plain text?

-Plain text is as simple as it gets.
-It is portable and will always work.
-The .txt format has been chosen as opposed to say markdown as it allows you to be more expressive.

-The journal is only for your personal use and reference, and .txt follows no rules so allows you to follow your instincts and personal preferences for formatting.

-## Intended Usage Once actually implemented
+## Intended usage once actually implemented

 The default with no args passed will open a .txt file with today's date stamp: